KannanArulMurugan-AGI/ChainLinkTravelsParcel/README.md

 # ChainLinkTravelsParcel
-A parcel booking app where goods from distant cities move through a chain of travel services.
-Like a relay, parcels hop from one operator to another until delivery.
-The project builds a seamless chain-based booking and tracking system for long-distance, bulky, or hard-to-ship items.
+A parcel booking and delivery application where goods from distant cities can be transported through a chain of multiple travel services.
+Just like a relay system, a parcel can hop from one travel operator to another until it reaches the destination.
+This project focuses on building a seamless chain-based parcel booking and tracking solution for long-distance, bulky, or hard-to-ship items.